 The best price found from United States to Brazil is on August 13th, 2019, travelling with jetBlue.
 See more options, compare prices and book: search flights.

-For high-season travel, roughly between mid-December and the end of February, tickets to Brazil cost about US$300 more than they do during the rest of the year.
+For high-season travel, roughly from mid-December to the end of February, tickets to Brazil cost about US$300 more than they do during the rest of the year.

 If you’re combining travel in Brazil with other countries in southern South America, air passes can be decent value if you’re covering a lot of ground in 30 days and don’t mind a fixed itinerary.

 The Visit South America air pass offered by airlines of the Oneworld Alliance (www.oneworld.com) allows stops in more than 60 cities in 10 South American countries.
 Prices are calculated on a per-flight, per-distance basis.
-Sample fares include US$260 Rio de Janeiro to Lima (Peru), US$220 from São Paulo to Buenos Aires (Argentina) and US$200 from Santiago (Chile) to Lima (Peru).
+Sample fares include US$300 from Rio de Janeiro to Lima (Peru), US$310 from São Paulo to Buenos Aires (Argentina), and US$280 from Santiago (Chile) to Lima (Peru).

-The Gol South America air pass is valid for travel on Gol’s network, including routes between Brazil and Chile, Argentina, Paraguay, Uruguay, Peru and Bolivia.
-Fares are US$629 plus tax for four flights, US$822 for five flights; each additional flight is US$140.
+The Gol South America air pass is valid for travel on the Gol network, including routes between Brazil and Chile, Argentina, Paraguay, Uruguay, Peru and Bolivia.
+Fares start at US$680 plus tax for four flights, US$840 for five flights; each additional flight is US$160.

-The most popular international gateways are Aeroporto Galeão (GIG) in Rio de Janeiro and São Paulo’s Aeroporto Guarulhos (GRU).
+The most popular international gateways are Rio de Janeiro’s Galeão International Airport and São Paulo’s GRU Airport.
 From both, connecting flights leave regularly to airports throughout the country.
-Salvador (SSA) and Recife (REC) receive a few direct scheduled flights from Europe.
+Salvador and Recife receive a few direct scheduled flights from Europe.

-TAM is Brazil’s main international carrier, with flights to New York (USA), Miami (USA), Paris (France), London (UK), Lisbon (Portugal) and seven South American cities.
-The US Federal Aviation Administration has assessed TAM as Category 1, which means it is in compliance with international aviation standards.
+Though headquartered in Chile, LATAM is Brazil’s largest international carrier, with flights to New York, Miami, Paris, London, Lisbon and seven South American cities.
+The US Federal Aviation Administration has assessed LATAM as Category 1, which means it is in compliance with international aviation standards.